 Gus is proud to be a life-long Connecticut resident and is grateful for the progress our state has made towards becoming inclusive and affirming for all its residents.
 He has been married to his husband, Joe, for more years than it has been technically legal.
 They share their lives with their adult son, Jonathan, who they were able to adopt because our state was one of the only states allowing LGBTQ co-parent adoptions.
 Gus often hikes with mixed beagles “Cooper” and “Molly” in the Metropolitan District Reservoir behind their house in Bloomfield.

-As the Director of Operations, Jesse Wescott is responsible for overseeing all the day to day operations at The Towers.
+As Vice President, Jesse Wescott is responsible for overseeing all the day to day operations at The Towers.
 This includes our front desk operations, housekeeping, dining services, maintenance, grounds, physical plant mechanics as well as special projects.
 “Since joining the team in 2018 it has been wonderful getting to know this community and its rich history of serving our seniors.
 Being able to be at the forefront of so many positive enhancements has truly been a gift at this stage of my career,” Jesse says.
 Holding dual degrees in Management and Finance, as well as almost a decade’s worth of experience in caring for seniors of diverse backgrounds has engrained in Jesse an eye for detail and a zest for continuous improvement that helps bring his leadership forward every day.
 After being awarded with the CALA Young Leader of the Year Award in 2016, Jesse’s passion for creating the best living environment for seniors was further ignited and he is looking forward to many fruitful years of success here at The Towers.
 Being a leader in this field often means being on call 24 hours a day, but when Jesse is not physically in the building he loves spending time with his beautiful wife and daughter at home, with their dog, Napa.
 When they aren’t looking he does his best to sneak away to drive his Mustang or spend time in his wood workshop!

 John Heyder is the Chief Financial Officer at The Towers.
 He has responsibility for all financial and leasing activities at The Towers; including lease signing, HUD certifications and re-certifications, resident billing and collections, banking activity as well as all business insurance and audit oversight.
 John is a Certified Public Accountant as well as a HUD Certified Occupancy Specialist and holds a Bachelor of Business Administration degree in Accounting from Pace University as well as a Masters of Business Administration in Marketing from Sacred Heart University.
 John spent more than ten years as a volunteer coach and treasurer for softball, basketball and volleyball sports programs at Trumbull High School.
 Today, John spends his leisure time with his wife, four daughters, two son-in-laws and their adorable dog, Riley.